daedalus1215/spring-microservices/README.md

 The pieces used:
 1. Spring Cloud Config Server: To have a central location for configs, for all the applications.
 	- On consuming Service, Register the config server url (via `application.properties`).
 You can choose a profile as well (which config file to choose depending on environment).
 Example of this is in the `limits-service`.
-	- On Server, we create the `git-localconfig-repo` directory and `git init` in it, to make it a local repo
+	- On Server, we create the `localconfig-repo` directory and `git init` in it, to make it a local repo
-	- On Server, we register that `git-localconfig-repo` dir in the `application.properties`
+	- On Server, we register that `localconfig-repo` dir in the `application.properties`
-	- Create our configs (e.g. `limits-service.properties`, `limits-service-dev.properties`, etc) in that new directory (`git-localconfig-repo`); and then, `git commit` them.
+	- Create our configs (e.g. `limits-service.properties`, `limits-service-dev.properties`, etc) in that new directory (`localconfig-repo`); and then, `git commit` them.
 	 - This is wierd, they do not store in repo well, because they belong to a local repo - which always needs to be local for the service.
 2. Netflix Eureka Naming Server: This will be the way we integrate our services together by registering their name.
 	- Create a Name for your Service in the application.properties (every new or existing service should do this).